gionikola/gionikola.github.io/research.md

 [<ins>**"Monetary Transmission Through Community and Noncommunity Bank Lending"**</ins>](https://gionikola.github.io/cv/jmp_nikolaishvili.pdf)

 <b>Abstract:</b>
-This paper examines the dynamic macroeconomic effects of monetary transmission through community and noncommunity bank lending in the United States.
+This paper develops a horizon-by-horizon decomposition of impulse responses to quantify how monetary policy shocks transmit to U.S. real activity through community and noncommunity bank lending.
-I find that while both types of banks amplify the impact of monetary policy shocks on output, community banks exhibit a more delayed and persistent amplificatory influence than their noncommunity counterparts.
-These results suggest that continued decline in community banks' market share may dampen the efficacy of monetary policy over longer horizons.
-Moreover, the adverse real effects of monetary tightening are likely to be longer-lasting for small business borrowers who depend on community banks for funding.
+Endogenous responses in lending by both bank types are shown to amplify the output effects of monetary policy, but with distinct timing: noncommunity bank lending contributes more at short horizons, whereas community bank lending contributes with greater delay and persistence.
+The evidence suggests that this bank-type heterogeneity reflects differences in the responsiveness of output to lending, rather than differences in how strongly lending responds to monetary policy shocks.

 [<ins>**"Efficient Aggregation in Heterogeneous-Agent Models with Bounded Rationality"**</ins>](https://gionikola.github.io/cv/evans&nikolaishvili_2025.pdf) (with [David Evans](http://econevans.com/))